curlytailedbuffalo/pi-musicbox/README.md

 #Installation
+The installation is made up of 3 parts.
+Initial install and config of Pi MusicBox.
+Initial install and config of new packages.
+New scripting additions.

+##Install and COnfig Pi MusicBox

 1. Write Pi MusicBox image to your SD card. (do not remove SD card when complete)
 2. Open the SD Card -> Config -> Settings.ini in a text editor
 3. Change the MusicBox config settings in the settings.ini file you just opened

-The settings that matter are directly below.
+  - The settings that matter are directly below.
-An example of my config file is just below that.
+  - An example of my config file is just below that.
+4. After saving your new config file, remove the SD card, insert into your RPI and boot it up.
+  - The first boot will be the longest as it resizes your sd card partition and scans for local media

+**Config that matters most**
 ```
 [network]
 wifi_network = YOUR_WIRELESS_NETWORK